Rreuben/menu/README.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ## Description
 {This is a remastered version of the Menu Restaurant.
-It includes fixed and edited areas with more stylesheets.}
+It includes fixed and edited areas with more animation!}

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^